-Agency for Healthcare Research and Quality (AHRQ) - Consumers & Patients
+Agency for Healthcare Research and Quality (AHRQ) – Patients and Consumers

 ACOG Patient Education Pamphlets are available fulltext in the member section, and FAQs for patients and a “find an ob-gyn” tool are available on the For Patients page.